CourtneyCole123/CryptoClustering/README.md

 - Create a new DataFrame with the PCA data.
 Be sure to set the coin_id index from the original DataFrame as the index for the new DataFrame.
 Review the resulting DataFrame.

-Find the Best Value for k by Using the PCA Data
+<h3>4.
+Find the Best Value for k by Using the PCA Data</h3>
-To receive all points, you must:

-Code the elbow method algorithm, and use the PCA data to find the best value for k.
+- Code the elbow method algorithm, and use the PCA data to find the best value for k.
 Use a range from 1 to 11.

-To visually identify the optimal value for k, plot a line chart of all the inertia values computed with the different values of k.
-(5 points)
+- To visually identify the optimal value for k, plot a line chart of all the inertia values computed with the different values of k.

-Answer the following questions: What’s the best value for k when using the PCA data?
+- Answer the following questions: What’s the best value for k when using the PCA data?
 Does it differ from the best value for k that you found by using the original data?

-(3 points)
+  <pre><strong>Answer:</strong>[insert answer here]</pre>

-Cluster the Cryptocurrencies with K-means by Using the PCA Data (10 points) To receive all points, you must:
+<h3>5.
+Cluster the Cryptocurrencies with K-means by Using the PCA Data</h3>

-Initialize the K-means model with four clusters by using the best value for k.
-(1 point)
+- Initialize the K-means model with four clusters by using the best value for k.

-Fit the K-means model by using the PCA data.
-(1 point)
+- Fit the K-means model by using the PCA data.

-Predict the clusters for grouping the cryptocurrencies by using the PCA data.
-Review the resulting array of cluster values.
-(3 points)
+- Predict the clusters for grouping the cryptocurrencies by using the PCA data.

+- Review the resulting array of cluster values.

-Create a copy of the DataFrame with the PCA data, and then add a new column to store the predicted clusters.
-(1 point)
+- Create a copy of the DataFrame with the PCA data, and then add a new column to store the predicted clusters.

-Using hvPlot, create a scatter plot by setting x="PC1" and y="PC2".
-Color the graph points with the labels that you found by using K-means.
-Then add the crypto name to the hover_cols parameter to identify the cryptocurrency that each data point represents.
-(4 points)
+- Using hvPlot, create a scatter plot by setting x="PC1" and y="PC2".

+- Color the graph points with the labels that you found by using K-means.

+- Then add the crypto name to the hover_cols parameter to identify the cryptocurrency that each data point represents.

-Visualize and Compare the Results (15 points)
+<h3>6.
+Visualize and Compare the Results</h3>
-To receive all points, you must:

-Create a composite plot by using hvPlot and the plus sign (+) operator to compare the elbow curve that you created from the original data with the one that you created from the PCA data.
-(5 points)
+- Create a composite plot by using hvPlot and the plus sign (+) operator to compare the elbow curve that you created from the original data with the one that you created from the PCA data.

-Create a composite plot by using hvPlot and the plus (+) operator to compare the cryptocurrency clusters that resulted from using the original data with those that resulted from the PCA data.
-(5 points)
+- Create a composite plot by using hvPlot and the plus (+) operator to compare the cryptocurrency clusters that resulted from using the original data with those that resulted from the PCA data.

-Answer the following question: Based on visually analyzing the cluster analysis results, what’s the impact of using fewer features to cluster the data by using K-means?
-(5 points)
+- Answer the following question: Based on visually analyzing the cluster analysis results, what’s the impact of using fewer features to cluster the data by using K-means?

+  <pre><strong>Answer:</strong>[insert answer here]</pre>

-Coding Conventions and Formatting (10 points)
+<h3>7.
+Coding Conventions and Formatting</h3>
-To receive all points, you must:

-Place imports at the top of the file, just after any module comments and docstrings, and before module globals and constants.
-(3 points)
+- Place imports at the top of the file, just after any module comments and docstrings, and before module globals and constants.

-Name functions and variables with lowercase characters, with words separated by underscores.
-(2 points)
+- Name functions and variables with lowercase characters, with words separated by underscores.

-Follow DRY (Don't Repeat Yourself) principles, creating maintainable and reusable code.
-(3 points)
+- Follow DRY (Don't Repeat Yourself) principles, creating maintainable and reusable code.

-Use concise logic and creative engineering where possible.
-(2 points)
+- Use concise logic and creative engineering where possible.

-Deployment and Submission (10 points)
+<h3>8.
+Deployment and Submission</h3>
-To receive all points, you must:

-Submit a link to a GitHub repository that’s cloned to your local machine and that contains your files.
-(4 points)
+- Submit a link to a GitHub repository that’s cloned to your local machine and that contains your files.

-Use the command line to add your files to the repository.
-(3 points)
+- Use the command line to add your files to the repository.

-Include appropriate commit messages in your files.
-(3 points)
+- Include appropriate commit messages in your files.

-Code Comments (10 points)
-To receive all points, your code must:
+<h3>9.
+Code Comments</h3>

-Be well commented with concise, relevant notes that other developers can understand.
-(10 points)
+- Be well commented with concise, relevant notes that other developers can understand.